-I was interviewed last month about my work.
+I was interviewed last month about my work as a career and business coach and my views about introverts in business.
 It was a fun conversation.
 You can watch our intimate conversation here.

 We got into a lot of deep topics about making career choices, how self-employment can work for caring introverts, how I deal with some of my challenges, as well as things I’m really passionate about.

 I’m amazed at how much of my interests and philosophy we were able to cover.
 I’ve got the video for you here.

 - Why people can’t see their own strengths and why knowing them is a key to making your work much easier.

 - How introversion is a strength (more than you know).

 - How introverts are naturally good at business and marketing.

 - The problem with thinking work has to be hard, when it can and should be joyful.

 - How to price your heart-centered services and deal with the inner conflicts about that.
 (Finding the sweet spot of fair exchange.)